OutSystems/docs-product/src/security/impact-factory-settings.md

 <div class="warning" markdown="1">

-Users can disable the use of these directives.
+Disabling the use of these directives is done through configuration settings.
 The impacts identified in this document only occur if you change the factory configuration settings from True to False.

 </div>